Methods of reversible contraception

 - Assessment and fitting of contraceptive implants

-- Assessment and fitting of intrauterine systems and devices (coils)
+- Assessment and fitting of intrauterine devices (coils)

 - Teaching and fitting of diaphragms or caps

 - Removal of implants